Kingston Stockade District: 21st century: Preservation and redevelopment

 The city and preservationists were able to work together on one project, the restoration of the 1899 Kirkland Hotel at Clinton Avenue and Main Street in the southeast corner of the district.
 A rare example of a wood-frame urban hotel, it had been vacant since the 1970s.
 Several owners since then had tried to at least reopen a restaurant in the hotel's basement, but had made no progress beyond repainting the exterior.

 In 2003 the Rural Ulster Preservation Company (RUPCO), a local nonprofit organization devoted to housing, bought the hotel with the intention of completing the restoration.
 It spent $4.7 million over several years to restore the original porch and put in a geothermal heating system.
 The project won a 2007 Excellence in Preservation Award from the Historic Preservation League, and RUPCO has leased out space for commercial and residential use.
 It is hoping that someone will be able to reopen the restaurant.

 The streets and sidewalks were also in need of repair.
 In 2008 Rep. Maurice Hinchey helped the city secure $1.3 million in federal grants to rehabilitate uptown and the Stockade District. $1.7 million had been set aside to restore the Pike Plan canopies, which were in need of repair.
 The following spring the city announced it would use some of the money to reverse the direction of traffic on several of the one-way streets within the district to ease travel through and around it.
 Later that year City council debated whether to restore the traffic light at North Front and Wall or keep the stop signs.
 They ultimately decided in favor of the traffic light.
 Just prior to completion of the canopy project, graffiti artists painted red goats on eleven of the new sidewalk planters, raising a furor.
 The two suspects face up to four years in prison for felony criminal mischief.

+By 2020 the Pike Plan's canopies were again in need of repair.
+This time the cost would be higher, around $10 million, and the city instead decided it was time to take the canopies down.
+That project got underway in early 2026, at a cost of $2.67 million.
+Some local business owners who had opposed it due to the disruption it would cause were pleasantly surprised by the architectural features revealed.
+Among them were, on some facades, Luxfer glass tiles with distinctive designs by Frank Lloyd Wright, created in 1897.
+Owners of a group of three buildings decided to remove the siding rather than restore it and found distinctive designs, including a 1960s department store sign, beneath.
+The owner of one art gallery who had been skeptical says the removal of the canopies has made her business easier to find.